neurodata/bilateral-connectome/_sources/slides/princeton-2022-12-06/princeton-2022-12-06.md

 <div class="columns">
 <div>

-- Clustering nodes corresponds with inferring groups in a stochastic block model (DCSBM)...
+- Clustering nodes corresponds with inferring groups in a stochastic block model (DCSBM)
 - How well do these models generalize to the other side of the brain (let alone the next maggot)?

 </div>